-Because the maximum number of calls per Line Appearance is database configurable, Cisco Unified TSP supports more than two calls per line on MCD (Multiple Call Display) devices.
-An MCD device is a device that can display more than two call instances per DN at any given time.
-For non-MCD devices, the Cisco Unified TSP supports a maximum of two calls per line.
-The absolute maximum number of calls per line appearance equals 200.
+The maximum number of calls per Line Appearance is database configurable.
+This means that the Cisco TSP supports more than 2 calls per line on Multiple Call Display (MCD) devices.
+An MCD device is a device that can display more than 2 call instances per DN at any given time.
+For non-MCD devices, the Cisco TSP supports a maximum of 2 calls per line.
+The absolute maximum number of calls per line appearance is 200.